rivernews/iriversland2-kubernetes/README.md

 For example, to update a new build for appl tracky, run `python release.py -at <new hash here>`.

+To add a new microservice to be supported by the release script, add a new entry in `MANIFEST_IMAGE_TAGS` in `release.py`.

 ## Purpose

 Check out the issue page for ongoing progress.
 Below talks about the achieved goals.